Tongan Kava Ceremony-Taumafa Kava: Kavaʻonau

-Some accounts do vary as to the detail, but this story is cited and known by most Tongans and is the foundation by which many cite the importance of the kava plant and its function in ceremony.
-Scholars such as renowned Tongan scholar Futa Helu states, "I tend to believe that the kava was originally employed as part of the ancient religion.
+Some accounts vary as to the details, but this story is cited and known by most Tongans and is the foundation by which many cite the importance of the kava plant and its function in ceremony.
+Scholars such as renowned Tongan scholar Futa Helu state: "I tend to believe that the kava was originally employed as part of the ancient religion.
 Then it was socialized to keep order in society, but the myth of the kava seems to point to healing religious practices.
 It seems to me that human sacrifice was fairly common in ancient times.
 Perhaps in Tonga or in other parts of Polynesia, and the kava was developed to crowd it out.
 Yes, it has become the great metaphor of our society, the kava."
-Mele Onga’alupe Taumoepeau, respected educator and Tongan scholar says that the kava represents, "Sacrifice, respect, loyalty to the land, keeping up relations, unity, and giving of one's life."
-Faivaola, Dr. Eric B. Shumway, a noted scholar on Tongan culture and history and traditional matāpule or talking chief of the chief Nuku, produced a film called Kava Kuo Heka in which the importance, history, and usage of the Royal Kava Ceremony is detailed.
+Mele Ongaʻalupe Taumoepeau, a respected educator and Tongan scholar, says that the kava represents "sacrifice, respect, loyalty to the land, keeping up relations, unity, and giving of one's life."
+Faivaola Dr Eric B. Shumway, a noted scholar on Tongan culture and history and traditional matāpule (talking chief) of the chief Nuku, produced a film called Kava Kuo Heka in which the importance, history, and usage of the Royal Kava Ceremony is detailed.

-Scientific Origins of Kava
+Scientific origins of kava

-Kava scholar and Fijian anthropologists, S. Apo Aporosa writes, "Archaeologists, linguists and botanists believe kava originated in northern Vanuatu approximately 3000 years ago" (Lebot et al., 1992).
-It is thought that the spread of kava followed early migrational trade routes as far west as Papua New Guinea, to Hawaii in the east, and New Zealand in the south where it failed to grow (Crowley, 1994).
+Kava scholar and Fijian anthropologist S. Apo Aporosa writes: "Archaeologists, linguists and botanists believe kava originated in northern Vanuatu approximately 3000 years ago".
+It is thought that the spread of kava followed early migrational trade routes as far west as Papua New Guinea, to Hawaii in the east, and New Zealand in the south, where it failed to grow.
 As Lebot and Levesque (1989) explain: "for kava, dispersal of vegetative propagules by wind or bird is impossible, [and] the plant therefore owes its survival entirely to human distribution of stem cuttings" (234).
-Together with kava's use in indi-genous medicine (Lebot and Cabalion, 1988), the plant in both its raw and drinkable form play significant roles in traditional practice, being widely used to mark life events from birth to death (Aporosa, 2019b).
-In a number of the Island nations such as Pohnpei (Micronesia), Vanuatu, Fiji, Tonga and Samoa, much of that traditional use remains, whereas in other areas such as Te Au Maohi (the greater Rarotongan island group), French Polynesia and Hawaii, colonial contact and missionization saw kava use reduced and in some cases eliminated altogether (Aporosa, 2014).
+Together with kava's use in indigenous medicine, the plant in both its raw and drinkable form plays significant roles in traditional practice, being widely used to mark life events from birth to death.
+In a number of the island nations such as Pohnpei (Micronesia), Vanuatu, Fiji, Tonga, and Samoa, much of that traditional use remains, whereas in other areas such as Te Au Maohi (the greater Rarotongan island group), French Polynesia, and Hawaii, colonial contact and missionization saw kava use reduced and in some cases eliminated altogether.